 The counselee must be willing to:

-- Sign the "Disclosure for Biblical Discipleship and Hold Harmless Agreement" form,
+- Complete the Counseling intake forms including signing the "Disclosure for Biblical Discipleship and Hold Harmless Agreement" agreement,

-- Regularly attend a 1-2 services and gatherings per week at Parkside Church,
+- Regularly attend 1-2 services and/or small group gatherings per week at Parkside Church,

 - Complete any assigned homework prior to the counseling appointment,